Kibbeh Kbekib (Meat and Bulgur Spheres Stuffed With Lamb-Pine Nut Filling)

 Lightly dip your hands in the cold water and take about 2 tablespoons of the kibbeh base and roll it into a small oval ball in the palms of your hands.
-Then, place the oval ball in one hand, and, with your other hand, use your index finger to poke a small hole in one end of the oval, pointing inwards to the middle.
+Then place the oval ball in one hand, and, with your other hand, use your index finger to poke a small hole in one end of the oval, pointing inward to the middle.
 Now, gently begin to rotate your finger into the hole in a circular motion until you have created a deeper and wider hole within the kibbeh shell.
 Make sure not to break through the kibbeh walls or tear the outside.
-If you do, simply start over or seam it back together and smooth with your fingertips (see photos opposite).
+If you do, simply start over or seam it back together and smooth with your fingertips (see photos).

-Now, take about 1/2 tablespoon of the heshwi and fill the hole by slightly pressing it down into the bottom of the kibbeh ball and working your way up to about 1/4 inch from the top.
+Now take about 1/2 tablespoon of the heshwi and fill the hole by slightly pressing it down into the bottom of the kibbeh ball and working your way up to about 1/4 inch from the top.
 Be careful not to overstuff.
-Then, close the hole by lightly dipping your fingers in the ice-cold water and tightly squeezing the opening ends together.
+Close the hole by lightly dipping your fingers in the ice-cold water and tightly squeezing the opening ends together.
 Seam and smooth out the top tip and place on the buttered baking sheet.
 Repeat this technique with the remaining base and filling; you should have between 10 and 14 kibbeh.

 Next, place one of the halves of cold butter onto the top of each kibbeh sphere.
 Bake for approximately 30 minutes, turning the spheres over halfway through.
 They should be golden brown and crispy on the outside.
 Remove from the oven and lightly shake the pan back and forth to roll the kibbeh balls around with the baking juices and butter.

-Serve straight out of the oven with Labneh, drizzled with olive oil, sea salt, and chopped mint leaves and with warm Khebez Arabi.
+Serve straight out of the oven with labneh, drizzled with olive oil, sea salt, and chopped mint leaves, and with warm khebez arabi.

 Laban (Unstrained Lebanese Yogurt)

 Laban simply means “white” in Arabic, and this ever-present Lebanese dairy product has been made since biblical times and probably before.
-In its unstrained form, Laban is silky and shiny, and usually made with cow’s milk.
+In its unstrained form, laban is silky and shiny, and usually made with cow’s milk.
 Laban is used in myriad Lebanese recipes from soups to salads to desserts, and can also be eaten as you would any other yogurt.